Kindles are great.

 At the bottom right, should see a Jobs counter with a spinning wheel -- when it stops and the number says 0, your selected books are converted

-However, Calibre offers two ways to send files to your Kindle as well:
+But, Calibre offers two additional ways to send files to your Kindle:

 - Use a USB Connection